 General endotracheal anesthesia is satisfactory.
 Spinal anesthesia may be used.

-The patient is placed near the left side of the table and ...
+The patient is placed near the left side ...